Position Title: Career Advancement Coach – Bronx Youth Center

 The goal of The Door’s Career and Education Services Department is to support young people in completing secondary education and successfully transitioning into post-secondary education and employment.
 Programs within the Career and Education Services Department (CareerED) are designed to help young people, who are in school, out-of-school and out-of work, to assess, set, and obtain their educational and career goals.
 CareerED services specifically allow a young person to craft a personalized life plan defining the steps he/she will take to achieve those goals while developing the necessary skills for future life success and independence.
-The Career Advancement Coach is responsible for providing intensive support, mentoring, coaching, and case management services to assist participants to successfully move up an education and occupation ladder towards economic self-sufficiency.
-Specifically, the Career Advancement Coach will help young adults earn their GEDs, enroll college, and/or obtain internships, jobs and advanced occupational skills training as well as provide retention support services after a young person is placed in college or employment.
-In this capacity, the Career Advancement Coach will be the primary point person for the young person during the duration of his/her participation in EPOCH working closely with GED instructors, learning strategists, career readiness instructors, job developers and college advisors to ensure the young person is meeting his/her career and education goals.
+The Career Advancement Coach is responsible for providing intensive support, mentoring, coaching, and case management services to assist participants I to successfully move up an education and occupation ladder towards economic self-sufficiency.
+Specifically, the Career Advancement Coach will help young adults earn their High School Equivalency Degrees, earn industry credentials, enroll college, and/or obtain internships, jobs and advanced occupational skills training as well as provide retention support services after a young person is placed in college or employment.
+In this capacity, the Career Advancement Coach will be the primary point person for the young person during the duration of his/her participation in the follow up period working closely with Instructors, Job Placement Specialists, and Postsecondary Coordinator to ensure the young person is meeting his/her career and education goals.

-- Conduct initial assessments and work with a caseload of young people to develop and achieve benchmarked individualized educational and career goal plans.
+- Conduct initial assessments and work with participants to develop and achieve benchmarked individualized educational and career goal plans.

-- Monitor and track participants’ attendance, progress and achievement of career and education goal plans from point of enrollment in EPOCH through post-placement retention.
+- Monitor and track participants’ attendance, progress and achievement of career and education goal plans from point of enrollment in the follow up period through closeout.

 - Provide case management services including information, referrals, assistance in accessing child care, health, mental health, and other support services that will assist participants to achieve career and education goals.
 This may include site visits to courts, hospitals, schools, or work sites for mandatory and celebratory events.

-- Facilitate career readiness, professional development, and life skills workshops for participants; ensure participants complete a professional development portfolio.
+- Facilitate professional development, life skills, and topical workshops for participants; ensure participants complete a professional development portfolio.

-- Work as part of an interdisciplinary team with instructional team, placement staff, and college advisors to ensure participants’ education and career needs, interests, and goals are being met; participate in case conferencing.
+- Work as part of an interdisciplinary team with the instructional team, training staff, placement staff, and college advisors to ensure participants’ education and career needs, interests, and goals are being met; participate in case conferencing.

-- Participate in recruitment, orientation and intake efforts for Door career and education programming.
+- Participate in recruitment, orientation and intake efforts for programming.

-- Conduct prospecting, screening, and enrollment of young people for performance-based contracts.
+- Conduct prospecting, screening, and enrollment of young people for Advance and Earn.

 - Conduct site visits to employment, training, and education sites to provide support, verify employment/attendance, and obtain documentation.